 Unless you are a highly stress-tolerant person, the level of anxiety will drive you crazy.

-This helps to stay on top of things with less amount of stress involved.
+This helps to stay on top of things without getting overwhelmed.

 3. Powerful search